vandeborp/NSXHorizonJumpstart/README.md

 For now the .yml file is maintained to be used by above VMware Fling.

-I have created a PowerShell/PowerNSX script that starts the process of importing, but is not nearly ready.
+I have created a PowerShell/PowerNSX script that starts the process of importing, but is quite nearly ready.

 Currently there is a test version in the master branch.
 Script currently does:
   - Check for yml file